 A biometric system consists of three different components:

-- Sensor: This is what records your information, as well as reads it when your biometric information needs to be recognized.
+- Sensor.
+This is what records your information, as well as reads it when your biometric information needs to be recognized.

-- Computer: Whether you’re using your biometric information to access a computer or something else, there has to be a computer storing the information for comparison.
+- Computer.
+Whether you’re using your biometric information to access a computer or something else, there has to be a computer storing the information for comparison.

-- Software: The software is basically whatever connects the computer hardware to the sensor.
+- Software.
+The software is basically whatever connects the computer hardware to the sensor.

 - Strong passwords mean that it’s harder to steal your data by simply cracking your password.
 Keeping your biometric information in only a few, limited places gives hackers fewer places to breach your data.

-© 2017 Symantec Corporation.
-All rights reserved.
-Symantec, the Symantec Logo, the Checkmark Logo, Norton, Norton by Symantec, LifeLock, and the Lockman Logo are trademarks or registered trademarks of Symantec Corporation or its affiliates in the United States and other countries.
+Copyright © 2020 NortonLifeLock Inc. All rights reserved.
+NortonLifeLock, the NortonLifeLock Logo, the Checkmark Logo, Norton, LifeLock, and the LockMan Logo are trademarks or registered trademarks of NortonLifeLock Inc. or its affiliates in the United States and other countries.
 Firefox is a trademark of Mozilla Foundation.
-Google Chrome is a trademark of Google, Inc. Mac, iPhone and iPad are trademarks of Apple Inc. Microsoft and the Windows logo are trademarks of Microsoft Corporation in the United States and/or other countries.
+Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
+Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
+App Store is a service mark of Apple Inc. Alexa and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
+Microsoft and the Window logo are trademarks of Microsoft Corporation in the U.S. and other countries.
 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
 Other names may be trademarks of their respective owners.